The HELFI solution

 At present, about 10% of the Nordic countries' GDP is spent on treatment and 0.3% on prevention.

-The Nordic countries want more emphasis on preventive health solutions and that the ratio moves towards 5/5.
+The Nordic countries want more emphasis on preventive health solutions and that the ratio is 5/5.
 Technological development, transparency and data sharing are key elements of this transformation.